gopro/labs/docs/control/chapters/README.md

         }
 </style>

-Older GoPro cameras normally split long recordings into 4GB segments, we call these chapters.
-If you have an SD Card that is at least 64GBytes, you can increase your chapter size to 12GB with this control below.
+Older GoPro cameras normally split long recordings into 4GB segments (newer 12GB), we call these chapters.
+If you have an SD Card that is at least 64GBytes, you can increase your chapter size to 12GB on older cameras, to 64GB with newer models, with this control below.

 <input type="checkbox" id="lchptrs" name="lchptrs" checked>
 <label for="lchptrs">Enable Large Chapters</label><br>